Call:

 Authority distribution matters because it helps you:

-- improve rankings for key service and landing pages
+• improve rankings for key services and landing pages

 In short, it helps you get more SEO value from the pages you already own.